 This article was reviewed by our expert veterinarian, Chris Vanderhoof (DMV).

 How Do I Know If My Dog Has Ear Infection?

-An ear infection can be defined as excess bacteria or yeasts inside your dog’s ear.
+According to research, an ear infection can be defined as excess bacteria or yeast inside your dog’s ear.
 Often, this is due to an underlying issue such as your dog having ear mites, skin allergies, too much cleaning, wax buildup, and growths.

 Usually, ear infection cases only affect the ear canal’s outer layer.
 However, the infection may go deeper if it isn't addressed, possibly reaching your dog’s middle ear or further into your inner ear.